-The additional processor also handles video uploads and compression, allowing players to quickly cut a clip, and go on playing the game while the video uploads in the background.
+The additional processor that can be seen in any music video production unit also handles video uploads and compression, allowing players to quickly cut a clip, and go on playing the game while the video uploads in the background.

 Playstation’s partnership with Ustream does not seems ideal however.
 An incredibly strong community of YouTubers has been built over the past couple of years and its difficult to foresee audiences making the switch to a new video platform.
 But of course, it is impossible to predict how internet audiences react come launch day.

 While a launch lineup has not been confirmed by Sony, Watch Dogs, Killzone: Shadow Fall, Drive Club, InFamous: Second Son, Destiny and The Witness all look like excellent contenders.
 The success of a console launch linked to its launch lineup, and PS4 should have a strong one.

 While the PS4 will not be backwards compatible, Sony Computer Entertainment has partnered with the game streaming service, Gaikai, to provide gamers with hundreds of titles.
 Sony’s goal is to make all PSone PS2 and PS3 titles available over this streaming service.

 While pricing has not been announced, it will allow players to try games out for free.

 For consumers that have a large collection of PS3 games, the lack of backwards compatibility will be very disheartening.

 While Sony may be reveling in the exposure, nothing has been heard from the Xbox corner.
 It will be very interesting to see the two behemoths duke it out come E3 this year.